-Problem Possible Cause Suggested Test/Correction Service Tool not communicating-'Not Connected' status Wiring fault.
-Check AUX3 and AUX4 for loose or misconnected connections. indicated Verify harness setup and connections (see chapter 4) Check that Service Tool is running.
+Problem Possible Cause Suggested Test/Correction Not controlling at desired position setpoint PWM input signal inaccuracy.
+Measure input duty cycle and convert to percentage.
+Verify controller signal using Service Tool.
+If different, adjust the PWM Offset value in the Configuration Editor.
+Check the wiring.
+Wiring fault or ground loop.
+Look for loose connections and disconnected or misconnected cables and connections.
+Remove all wiring except the position command and power input and verify operation/functionality.
+Analog input signal inaccuracy.
+Measure the analog command voltage arriving at pin 10 to verify that it is at the expected value in the range of 0.5 to 4.5 V. Use the service tool to verify that AUX2 is being read correctly.
+Output shaft is bound or sticking.
+Manually verify full shaft movement.
+Use the "verify position" function of the service tool (Chapter 4).
+Wiring fault.
+Check the wiring leading to pin 9 for open connections or misconnections.
+Discrete output not Verify that pin 9 is not connected directly to input power or ground. working Configuration.
+Using the Service Tool, verify that the faults and shutdowns are selected properly and that the output is configured for expected operation (either normally "on" or normally "off").
+Wiring fault.
+Check AUX3 and AUX4 connections.
+Service Tool not communicating- Verify harness setup and connections (see chapter 4) 'Not Connected' status indicated Check that Service Tool is running.
 Verify the port setting is correct.
-CAN is enabled.
-Must be 'connecting' during power-up on CAN units.
-Service Tool not communicating-'Error message displayed on PC when trying to connect Old version of Service Tool or file corruption or bad install.
+Must be 'connecting' during power- CAN is enabled. up on CAN units.
+Service Tool not communicating- 'Error message displayed on PC when trying to connect Old version of Service Tool or file corruption or bad install.
 Re-install Service Tool, get the latest version from the Woodward web site (www.woodward.com) Service Tool will not accept password Cap Lock is on.
-Password is case sensitive, make sure you enter the password correctly using upper and lower case.
+Password is case-sensitive, make sure you enter the password correctly using upper and lower case.
 If password is lost contact the OEM for retrieval.